dezglidden/mac-ubuntu-keyboard/README.md

 * /usr/share/X11/xkb/symbols

-and add the evdev.xml snippet to inside the closing </layoutList> tag inside the evdev.xml file at
+and add the evdev.xml snippet to inside the closing layoutList tag inside the evdev.xml file at

 * /usr/share/X11/xkb/rules/